 For BIOS booting a third-party UEFI environment provider will have to be used.
 OpenDuetPkg is one of the known UEFI environment providers for legacy systems.
-To run OpenCore on such a legacy system you can install OpenDuetPkg with a dedicated tool BootInstall (bundled with OpenCore).
+To run OpenCore on such a legacy system you can install OpenDuetPkg with a dedicated tool - BootInstall (bundled with OpenCore).
+Third-party utilities can be used to perform this on systems different from macOS.